Yoast/wordpress-seo/readme.txt

 = 17.7 =
 Release Date: November 30th, 2021

+Meet Yoast SEO 17.7!
+This release introduces a new configuration workout to help you set up the Yoast SEO plugin properly from the get-go.
+Get the basic settings right in Yoast SEO and create a solid foundation for your SEO!
+Read more about what's new in Yoast SEO 17.7 in [our release post in English](https://yoa.st/release-17-7) or [our release post in Spanish](https://yoa.st/release-17-7-spanish)!

 Enhancements:

 * Replaces the configuration wizard with a configuration workout, which makes it easier to configure Yoast SEO for your website.